SaschaWillems/Vulkan/README.md

 ## [Pipelines](pipelines/)
 <img src="./screenshots/basic_pipelines.png" height="96px" align="right">

-Pipelines replace the huge (and cumbersome) state machine of OpenGL.
-This example creates different pipelines with different states and shader setups.
+[Pipeline state objects](https://www.khronos.org/registry/vulkan/specs/1.0/xhtml/vkspec.html#pipelines) replace the biggest part of the dynamic state machine from OpenGL, baking state information for culling, blending, rasterization, etc. and shaders into a fixed stat that can be optimized much easier by the implementation.
+This example uses three different PSOs for rendering the same scene with different visuals and shaders and also demonstrates the use [pipeline derivatives](https://www.khronos.org/registry/vulkan/specs/1.0/xhtml/vkspec.html#pipelines-pipeline-derivatives).
 <br><br>

 ## [Gears](gears/)